“This is not only Ghana’s loss”

 who knows when evil matters will come.

-(I promise to provide the full poem once I get to my library; writing this on impulse whilst traveling).
+I promise to provide the entire poem once I get to my library; writing this on impulse while traveling).

-I declaimed the full poem from memory in the dinning hall at school once in protest over something or other and was promptly hauled before the Headmaster and threatened with suspension.
-I saved myself by saying that well, I couldn’t have possibly been inciting a riot if I didn’t start my speech with “chooooo-boi”, which is typically the popular call to arms in my country.
+I declaimed the full poem from memory in the dining hall at school once in protest over something or other and was promptly hauled before the Headmaster and threatened with suspension.
+I saved myself by saying that I couldn’t have possibly been inciting a riot if I didn’t start my speech with “chooooo-boi”, which is typically the popular call to arms in my country.
 It was just a poem, I said, and by one of the authors on our A-Levels reading list who also happens to be a respectable professor at the University of Cape Coast (I had to lay down all my cards; I was pretty desperate by that point!).
-The Headmaster was somewhat skeptical, but could find no riposte to what I said so let me off with a very stiff warning.
-“I have my eyes on you, Ato” he shot at me, as I left his office in some degree of hurry.
+The Headmaster was somewhat skeptical but could find no riposte to what I said, so let me off with a very stiff warning.
+“I have my eyes on you, Ato,” he shot at me as I left his office in some degree of hurry.

-I was later to meet Kofi Awoonor several times in different contexts after high school, and each instance gave me further confirmation of my first impressions of him.
-Awoonor was no ordinary writer but a man of absolute principle, a committed Pan-Africanist and a soul of both effervescent passion and magnanimous intellect.
-An absolutely inspirational human being.
+I later met Kofi Awoonor several times in different contexts after high school, and each instance confirmed my first impressions of him.
+Awoonor was no ordinary writer but a man of absolute principle, a committed Pan-Africanist and a soul of effervescent passion and magnanimous intellect.
+He was an absolutely inspirational human being.
 This is not only Ghana’s loss.

 Further Reading